Interactron: Embodied Adaptive Object Detection: Conclusion

 \section{Conclusion}

-We introduce \inter\ an adaptive object detection model that adapts to its test environment without any explicit supervision.
-The object detection model gathers more information about the scene via a learned policy deployed on an embodied agent that navigates in the environment.
-We show our approach substantially improves a state-of-the-art object detector (11.8 point improvement in object detection AP).
-Moreover, we showcase the strengths of our approach in adapting the model to new environments, performing on par with a model trained fully supervised for that environment.
+We introduce \inter\ an adaptive object detection model that adapts to its test environment without explicit supervision.
+The model gathers information about the scene via a learned policy deployed on an embodied agent that navigates in the environment.
+We show our approach substantially improves a state-of-the-art object detector (7.2 point improvement in object detection AP).
+Moreover, we showcase the strengths of our approach in adapting the model to new environments, performing near on par with a model trained fully supervised for that environment.

 {\textbf{Acknowledgements.} We thank Aaron Walsman for the helpful discussions and Winson Han for his help with the figures. }

 { }